Have you been racking your brain about silver vs. gold welding lens?

-However, you may run into some welding helmet brands who are still making them on demand.
-But before you place an order for a bunch of welding lenses, let’s find out what is so special about these two welding lenses!
+However, you may find some welding helmet brands who are still making them on demand.
+But before you place an order for a bunch of welding lenses, let’s find out what is so special about these two welding lenses.

 What is Silver Welding Lens?